datacarpentry/python-ecology-lesson/_extras/guide.md

 ability to use LaTeX mathematical notation, whenever text is used (you can learn more about LaTeX math notation here: https://en.wikibooks.org/wiki/LaTeX/Mathematics).
 To use mathematical notation, surround your text using the dollar sign ("$").
 LaTeX uses the backslash character ("\") a lot.
-Since backslash has a special meaning in the python strings, you should replace all the LaTeX-related backslashes with two backslashes.
+Since backslash has a special meaning in the Python strings, you should replace all the LaTeX-related backslashes with two backslashes.

 ~~~